oasis-open/cti-stix-elevator/docs/warnings.rst

 The confidence value *[value]* is not found on one of the confidence scales from the specification.
 No confidence can be inferred              430     warn
 The confidence value *[value]* is not between 0 and 100, which is required for STIX 2.0.
 No confidence can be inferred                         431     warn
 The confidence value *[value]* cannot be converted                                                                                             432     warn
+Location with free text address in *[id]* not handled yet"                                                                                     433     warn
 ============================================================================================================================================== ====    =====

 Multiple values are not supported in STIX 2.0